GamoTune/Electro_Cube_Adventure/README.md

 You can control your cube with zqsd, or with arrow key.

-Toutch the red block to and the game.
+Toutch the red block to end the game.

 ### Create